Subscribe to updates

 Update from Children's Participation Team & Children in Care Council

-The Children's Participation Team reported on the work of 14 active ambassadors who would soon receive their first payment.
+The Children's Participation Team reported that 14 active ambassadors are set to receive their first payment, and recruitment is ongoing.
 Ambassadors are represented on all Corporate Parenting Panel Sub-Groups and have provided feedback on new Pathway Plans.
-A pilot 'participatory recording portal project' has been launched, allowing young people to write directly into their files, triggering notifications to their social workers.
-Ambassadors attended the Pan London Forum, where key takeaways included the need for consistency in social care services between boroughs, improved representation, and reducing the number of young people not in employment, education, or training (NEET).
-The Forum also discussed transport and mental health services, noting the impact of the pandemic on young people's mental health.
-Transport for London (TfL) will be launching a 50% discount for trams and buses for care-experienced young people under 25.
-The Care Experienced Forum is set to relaunch in April 2024, with a focus on Corporate Parenting Strategy priorities and engaging children of all ages.
+A pilot participatory recording portal project has been launched, allowing ambassadors to record their own journeys directly into their files.
+Ambassadors attended the Pan London Forum, where key takeaways included the need for improved consistency of social care services between boroughs, better representation, and efforts to reduce NEET levels for care-experienced young people.
+Discussions also covered transport and mental health services.
+Transport for London (TfL) will be launching a 50% discount on trams and buses for care-experienced young people under 25.
+The relaunch of the Care Experienced Forum is planned for April 2024, with sessions focusing on Corporate Parenting Strategy priorities and engaging children of all ages, including the use of 'AdvoCat' for primary-aged children.
+The panel praised the work of the ambassadors and the Children's Participation Team.
+Future engagement with the South West London Integrated Care Board (SWLICB) and NHS England is planned to address health inequalities faced by care-experienced young people.

 The Education, Employment & Training Sub-Group met recently, with three ambassadors present.
-Discussions focused on what is currently working well and what needs improvement in education, employment, and training for care-experienced young people.
-Three key themes emerged: Decision Making, Transitions, and Communication.
-An action plan will be developed following these discussions, and success measures will be further defined.
-Work on the virtual school and a transition event in September 2023 were highlighted, along with conversations about summer support for young people transitioning between schools and colleges.
-Consideration is being given to adding a 'transitions' page to the care leaver app.
-The importance of protecting the support network around young people and providing pathways for them to achieve their ambitions was stressed.
-The Care Leaver app contract is awaiting legal sign-off, with the Data Protection Impact Assessment (DPIA) completed.
-A career day for young people and adults, supported by the South West London Integrated Care Board (SWLICB), was also mentioned, with suggestions for future events to be promoted to care-experienced young people.
+Key themes emerging from discussions on improving education, employment, and training for care-experienced young people were Decision Making, Transitions, and Communication.
+The Sub-Group will develop an action plan based on these discussions and outline how success will be measured.
+The panel was informed about work on the virtual school, including a transition event in September 2023, and discussions about summer support for young people moving between schools and colleges.
+The possibility of adding a transitions page to the care leaver app is being considered.
+The importance of protecting young people's support networks and providing clear pathways for their ambitions was highlighted.
+The Care Leaver app contract is awaiting legal sign-off, with the DPIA completed.

 Attendees